There are hundreds of web sites, online videos and podcasts devoted to our hobby. This page includes links to resources recommended by SPARC members.

 A weekly non-profit audio news broadcast distributed online and via local repeaters.

 Probably the premier ham news and community program.
-You can watch the weekly video broadcast live via TWiT on Wednesday evenings, or watch/listen to archived versions via your podcast network of choice.
+You can watch the weekly video broadcast live on the Ham Radio Crash Course channel or listen to archived versions via your podcast app of choice.

 Southgate Amateur Radio News